 Load the edge sander with the 36 grit, and then with the 60 grit sandpaper.
 For the first pass, sand in a clockwise zigzag pattern.
 On the second pass, make sure the edge matches the rest of the floor.
 Using the 100 grit sandpaper on an edge sander is NOT RECOMMENDED if you are an amateur, as you might end up burning the floor and paper.
 And, clean up the area.

 After the sanding process has finished, it’s time to varnish the floor and lock the new beautiful look of your floor.
 First, you need to know what varnish to use.

 The duration can vary depending on the square feet of the working area, the general state of the floor, and the sanding method you choose.
 If we assume you have to sand the floor in a single standard room, that doesn’t require any serious repairs during preparation and you’ve decided to sand by hand, it should typically take up about 6 or 7 hours.
 As a quick comparison, for a professional sander who would use specialized equipment, it should take no more than 2 or 3 hours.

 You don’t need any specific skills to know how to sand a floor by yourself.
 As long as you have the right tools, any DIY-er can handle it in two days.
-However, if you don’t have the time, or desire to do this on your own, you always have the option to call a professional floor sander to do the job for you.
+However, if you don’t have the time, or desire to do this on your own, you always have the option to book a FREE on-site survey and get the wood floor sanding service expertly done.

 Image source: KKhethathai/shutterstock.com